miguelherreraco/Students-creation-and-fetching-with-react---supabase-and-bootstrap/README.md

     - VITE_SUPABASE_ANON_KEY
   - If desired, contact me for you to use a public env variables for this project.

-  To clone the configuration, you need to create a database in ==supabase== and create a table called "students" with these columns:
+  To clone the configuration, you need to create a database in supabase and create a table called "students" with these columns:
   - id (int8)
   - course (varchar)
   - full_name (varchar)